AdrienLemaire/fandekasp.github.io/_posts/2015-08-03-sharing-tips-about-habitica.md

 * All documentations are updated [in Wikia](http://habitica.wikia.com/wiki/Habitica_Wiki).
 * Habitica has a blog [hosted on Tumbler](http://blog.habitrpg.com/).
-* The project was boosted with a [Kickstarter campaign](http://habitica.wikia.com/wiki/Kickstarter) funded by 2800+ people and is now self-supported from selling ubscriptions and gems.
+* The project was boosted with a [Kickstarter campaign](http://habitica.wikia.com/wiki/Kickstarter) funded by 2800+ people and is now self-supported from selling subscriptions and gems.

 I find such organization beautiful.
 They managed to keep their tools list to a minimum and simplify everything to help contributors getting onboard.